Create and format trellis charts

 🚩

 This documentation describes a public beta feature and is under construction.
-This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in Sigma, are removed.
+This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in the Sigma service, are removed.
 As with any beta feature, the feature discussed below is subject to quick, iterative changes.
-The latest experience in the Sigma service may differ from the contents of this document.
+The latest experience in the Sigma service might differ from the contents of this document.

-Beta features are subject to the disclaimer on Beta features.
+Beta features are subject to the Beta features disclaimer.

 If your chart is a bar, line, area, or scatter chart containing multiple series, such as both Revenue and Cost, you can create a trellis chart for the series: